Revised: 9th December 2021

 If you want to decorate the gingerbread, using icing made from water and icing sugar is easy to do.
 Just take a couple of cups of icing sugar and add water a couple of teaspoons at a time and mix until you get a consistency that’s stiff enough to pipe.
 Or you can make royal icing by separating the white of an egg and whisk it lightly, then add icing sugar until again you have a suitable consistency to pipe.
 Royal icing sets quicker and harder than the water one.

 So here you have the recipe to make great Nordic (or Finnish) style gingerbread that’s quintessential to my Christmas.
-However you spend your holidays, if you are making these, can you please contact me or tag @gf_lifetweaks on Instagram so I can have a look!
-Also if you have any questions, just comment on this post and I’ll try to help!
+However you spend your holidays, if you are making these, can you post on social media and tag me please! @gf_lifetweaks on Instagram and @gflifetweaks on Facebook.
+I would love to see what you have made!